basho/basho_docs/source/languages/en/riak/theory/concepts/crdts.md

 ## Counters

 Already contained in Riak 1.4; incrementing and decrementing by a specified value; no vclocks, no siblings; always only _one_ value; no writes are lost

+Number of Twitter followers, number of Facebook likes, number of page visits

 **Note**: Counters are _not_ for creating unique, ordered IDs like UUIDs; they should be taken as providing a rough estimate; think of `HINCRBY` in Redis